JuliaLang/www.julialang.org/blog/2021/04/gsod-2020-wrapup.md

 ## Closing Thoughts

 Thank you to all of the technical writers and mentors mentioned above who made this GSoD a success.
 We are also happy to share that we have submitted our application for the GSoD 2021-2022 Season and are anticipating a decision by mid-April.
-You can find our [proposal on the Julia Language Website under the JSoC Tab](https://julialang.org/jsoc/gsod/proposal/).

 {{about_the_author}}